MartinValchevv/integrate-nekorekten-wc/readme.txt

 == Changelog ==

+= 1.1 =
+* Added function to show server ip with direct copy option to use for API key configuration in nekorekten.com
+* Fix of errors when retrieving data of signals in the order

 = 1.0 =
 * First release of the plugin.

 == Upgrade Notice ==

+= 1.1 =
+* Added function to show server ip with direct copy option to use for API key configuration in nekorekten.com
+* Fix of errors when retrieving data of signals in the order

 = 1.0 =
 * First release of the plugin.